 Also, the night was made even better by the fact that I was part of a dream line up of queer dreamboats: Yen Eriksen, Charles O’Grady, Tara Suamba, Marisa Wikramanayake, Geraldine Hickey and Maeve Marsden.

-You will be able to listen to my story and all the others on the Queerstories podcast soon!
-Make sure you subscribe and listen to the other amazing stories.
+You can listen to my story and all the others on the Queerstories podcast; make sure you subscribe and listen to the other amazing stories.

 ‘Living and Loving in Diversity’ was launched this Friday at the Australian GLBTIQ Multicultural Council’s national conference.
 It is an honour to be part of a book that contains writing from so many amazing queer writers.
 I read an excerpt of my piece, ‘My Helmet’, at the launch, and had the opportunity to sign books for the first time in my life.
 It was very thrilling!